|

 murders his wife,

-cuts her into pieces and throws her into
+cuts her into pieces and throws her into the

-by a foul mouth thieving slave.
+a foul mouth thieving slave.

 An old man tugging a fishing net laments